 Redesigned for 2021, the Mirai fuel-cell vehicle became a larger, more powerful, and more luxurious five-passenger car that is based on a rear-wheel-drive Lexus platform.

 It's essentially an electric car that produces its power onboard without needing to be plugged in.

-It takes only a few minutes to fill the tank, as opposed to hours of charging a typical electric car, but hydrogen stations are very scarce.
+It takes a few minutes to fill the Mirai's tanks with hydrogen, as opposed to hours of charging a typical electric car, but hydrogen stations are very scarce.